LGBTQ culture in Metro Detroit: Institutions

 LGBT Detroit (formerly KICK) is an organization that serves LGBT African-Americans.

 The Gay Liberation Front had a chapter in Detroit.

-Affirmations is a community center located in Ferndale.
-Affirmations is Michigan's largest LGBTQ community center and one of the 10 largest LGBTQ community centers in the country.
+Affirmations, Michigan's largest LGBTQ community center, is located in Ferndale and is one of the 10 largest LGBTQ community centers in the country.
 The organization hosts a 15,000 square foot community space, art gallery, educational programming, health and wellness programming, cafe, youth center, library, and a resource desk.
+General Motors, Ford and Stellantis have been major donors to Affirmations throughout the years.

 The Ruth Ellis Center is a non-profit organization located in Highland Park that provides short and long-term residential safe space and support services for runaway, homeless, and at-risk lesbian, gay, bi-attractional, transgender, and questioning youth.

 Many of the local universities, including Wayne State University, Oakland University, Eastern Michigan University, and University of Michigan, have on-campus LGBT resource centers.

 Equality Michigan (formerly the Triangle Foundation) is a statewide political advocacy organization located in Detroit working towards the LGBT community's social, cultural, political, and economic wellbeing.

 SAGE Metro Detroit (formerly the LGBT Older Adult Coalition established in 2010) was established in 2015 "to build awareness and promote change so that LGBT older adults may age with dignity and authenticity".

 The Detroit Regional LGBT Chamber of Commerce is located in Detroit and its mission is "to promote and empower our Metropolitan Detroit LGBT, allied business members, non-profit members, corporate partners and their employees through leadership, advocacy and education".